jacksonbenete/email_terminal/README.md

 The code may be a mess.

-That's because I may be supposedly improving it, and since I'm not a Software Developer anymore (as a professional), I don't care too much for organization, specially because I code just for fun nowadays.
+That's because I may be supposedly improving it.

 ## How to Configure